ASA Staffing Index

 ASA Staffing Index Monthly Report

-Staffing employment for the week of Jan.
-9–15 rose to 92.83, according to the ASA Staffing Index—increasing for the second consecutive week.
-This week, containing the 12th, will be used in the January monthly employment situation report that will be issued by the U.S. Bureau of Labor Statistics on Feb.
-3.
+Staffing employment for the week of Sept.
+7–13 was relatively unchanged (-0.02%) from the prior week, holding at a value of 78, according to the ASA Staffing Index.
+This week, containing the 12th day of the month, will be used in the September monthly employment situation report scheduled to be issued by the U.S. Bureau of Labor Statistics on Oct.
+2.

-All U.S. staffing firms are invited to participate in the ASA Staffing Index survey.
-There are no fees for participation, and the three-question survey takes only seconds each week to complete.
-Participants receive three emails per week: an invitation sent Thursday morning to complete the survey by Monday evening, a Monday morning reminder, and a report on the weekly results (usually sent Tuesday morning).
+All staffing firms with U.S. operations are invited to participate in the ASA Staffing Index survey.
+There are no fees for participation, and the five-question survey takes only seconds each week to complete.
+Participants receive three emails per week: an invitation sent Wednesday morning to complete the survey by Monday evening, a Monday morning reminder, and a report on the weekly results (usually sent Tuesday morning).

 The ASA Staffing Index as an Economic Indicator